Due to the short amount of time left until the Summer 2018 exam session, we advise students to reconsider moving their exam intention to Summer 2019.

 Active e-book versions of these texts will be included free with your course:

-- Edexcel A level Economics A Book 1, Peter Smith, Hodder Education 2015
+- Edexcel A level Economics A Book 1, P Smith, Hodder Education 2015

-- Edexcel A level Economics A Book 2, Peter Smith, Hodder Education 2015
+Edexcel A level Economics A Book 2, P Smith, Hodder Education 2015

-Maths Skills for A Level Economics, Jim Lawrence, Oxford University Press 2014
+Maths Skills for A Level Economics, J Lawrence, Oxford University Press 2014

 Your course is delivered online through learn@nec, so it’s important that you have access to a computer and the internet.
 We recommend that your computer is using one of the following operating systems and browsers to improve your experience of using learn@nec: